 Santiago, Chile Travel Guide: Efficient Itineraries, Neighborhoods + Day Trips

-Since I’ll be based in Santiago for a bit, I’m building a series for no-car, active travel—with one-bag carry-on packing and plug-and-play itineraries you can just take and go.
+Since I’ll be based in Santiago for a bit, I’m building a series for no-car, active travel—with one-bag carry-on packing and ready itineraries you can just plug and play.

-📌 Bookmark this page or subscribe below to follow along — I'll update it as each post goes live, and it’ll eventually become the full Santiago guide.
+📌 Bookmark this page or subscribe to follow along — I'll update it as each post goes live, and it’ll eventually become the full Santiago guide!

 Start here